Seven Reasons Why You Avoid Your Estate Planning

-If there have been any changes in your life, the law or your assets since you put in place those documents and the documents have not been updated, come on in to see me so we can make sure they still meet your family’s needs.
+If there have been any changes in your life, the law, or your assets since you put in place those documents in place and they have not been updated, come on in to see me so we can make sure they still meet your family’s needs.

 7. “I can’t afford to plan.”

 The last reason you may be avoiding meeting with an estate planning attorney is that you may think you cannot afford to plan.
 That may or may not be true.
 But you don’t have to worry about that yet because when you meet with an attorney at Faulkner Law, you are first going to look at whether you need to plan during our Legacy Planning Meeting.